Topological Crystals: Introduction

 We start with a graph \(X\).
 This has a space \(C_0(X,\R)\) of 0-chains, which are formal linear combinations of vertices, and a space \(C_1(X,\R)\) of 1-chains, which are formal linear combinations of edges.
 There is a boundary operator

 the linear operator sending any edge to the formal difference of its two endpoints.
 The kernel of this operator is the space of 1-cycles, \(Z_1(X,\R)\).
-There is an inner product on the space of 1-chains such that edges form an orthonormal basis.
+There is a unique inner product on the space of 1-chains such that edges form an orthonormal basis.
 This determines an orthogonal projection